 Not only does physical activity show benefits for school performance, but inactivity can negatively impact brain health and lead to decreased performance at school.
 Inactive kids are less able to effectively avoid distractions and maintain focus.
 Their memories are generally worse than active kids, and they are less able to multi task effectively.

 These skills are important for academic success, work and other aspects of life.
-Inactive kids are also more at risk for depression and anxiety, and less able to cope with stressful situations, which have knock on effects for school performance.
+Inactive kids are also more at risk for depression and anxiety, and less able to cope with stressful situations.
+Which has knock on effects for school performance.

 The take home message is clear: if your child is struggling academically, or if you simply want to ensure that they reach their academic potential, regular and quality physical activity is the key.